The Debt Wizard models estimated monthly payments under the six methods used by the overwhelming majority of our

 - One of the biggest stress inducers of the federal IBR program (and some school-specific LRAP programs based on it) is the specter of the accumulating unpaid interest.
 That is, in order to integrate the financial situation of the borrower with the repayment model, the borrower pays only a set percentage of his/her monthly income (as opposed to a pre-set monthly amount under the 10- and 25-year plans).
-That affordable monthly payment means that, in some cases, the borrower is not even covering the amount of the interest accumulating on the principal of the loan.
+That affordable monthly payment means that, in some cases, the borrower is not even covering the amount of the monthly interest accumulating on the principal of the loan.
 The result is that, not only is interest accruing on the principal of the loan (as is usual with a loan), but, under certain circumstances when exiting the program, this accumulated unpaid interest may be added to the current principal (i.e., capitalized) resulting in a new, larger principal used as the basis for future interest calculations.
-The technical term for this process is “negative amortization.”
-In short, the debt continues to grow and, at some point, if the loan is not forgiven entirely, the unpaid amount must be collected.
-Avoiding this situation is at the heart of the concern of all involved in the lending and borrowing for legal education.
+The technical term for this process is “negative amortization,” and we discuss this in more detail below.

-- Michigan Law's LRAP, the Income-Based Debt Management Program, requires participation in the federal IBR program, but the financial benefit is supplemented by Michigan Law, and only Michigan Law graduates can participate.
-While our repayment model inevitably results in the lowest cost among the four possibilities, note that, when compared to standard repayment plans or the government's IBR program, our program (and school-specific LRAPs in general):
+- Michigan Law's LRAP, the Income-Based Debt Management Program, requires participation in the federal IBR program (either 10% or 15% IBR), but the financial benefit is supplemented by Michigan Law, and only Michigan Law graduates can participate.
+While our repayment model inevitably results in the lowest cost among the possibilities, note that, when compared to standard repayment plans or the government's IBR program, our program (and school-specific LRAPs in general):

 - has more conditions on entry (criteria for eligibility),